superfly/docs/apps/info.html.md

 ## Inspect the Current Configuration of a Deployed App or Machine

-Machines can be configured individually, but the app's config is applied on `fly deploy` to all Machines that are administered by the app.
-Display the app configuration in JSON format with `fly config show`,
+Machines can be configured individually, but Fly Launch applies the app's config on `fly deploy` to all Machines that are administered by the app.
+Display the app configuration in JSON format with `fly config show`.

 ### Show the app config